jdevfullstack-tutorials/gaming-productivity-specs/README.md

 machine for developers because the terminal commands are really important for them.
-Plus, those who really want to install Linux on a Mac machine will be a great choice compared to a Windows machine.
+Plus, those who really want to install Linux, a Mac machine will be the better option than a Windows machine.

 For gaming, the native terminals are negligible.